 And that’s bad news for the customers.
 By killing the competition with the techniques I’ve showcased above (such as lowering the prices to near zero or even losing money with every new customer or spending an indecent amount of money in marketing) they try to establish a monopoly.

 Then, once the user has no other choice, they are free to increase the prices, change the conditions of the game to their liking, or otherwise abuse their users and customers, who have been left without alternative options.
 This monopolistic approach is currently exploited and celebrated by most well-established, once-startup companies such as Google, Facebook, or Amazon.
-It’s the aspiration of every unicorn: total domination over the market.
+It’s the aspiration of most unicorns: total control of the market.

 Unlike unicorns, our company believes in collaboration and embraces (healthy) competition.
 We understand that races to the bottom and domination through these obscure techniques are zero-sum games.
 Eventually, we all lose.